robertpainsi/filtering.js/docs/_includes/examples/example/enable-all-filters-example.md

 ### Enable all filters example

-An simple example that demonstrates a button enabling all filter.
+A simple example that demonstrates a button to enable all filter.
+Add `data-filter-type="all"` to the `filtering-filter` element.

 {% include examples/example/enable-all-filters-example.html %}